 Despite the Company's success to date in raising significant equity financing to fund its operations, there is significant uncertainty that the Company will be able to secure any additional financing in the current or future equity markets.
-See "Risk Factors - We will require additional financing to fund exploration and, if warranted, development and production".
+See "Risk Factors - We will require additional financing to fund exploration and, if warranted, development and production" in the Company's Annual Report on Form 10-K as filed with the SEC on June 29, 2017.
 Failure to obtain additional financing could have a material adverse effect on our financial condition and results of operation and could cast uncertainty on our ability to continue as a going concern.
 The quantity of funds to be raised and the terms of any proposed equity financing that may be undertaken will be negotiated by management as opportunities to raise funds arise.
-Specific plans related to the use of proceeds will be devised once financing has been completed and management knows what funds will be available for these purposes.
-Due to this uncertainty, if the Company is unable to secure additional financing, it may be required to reduce all discretionary activities at the NBP and the Mother Lode Property to preserve its working capital to fund anticipated non-discretionary expenditures beyond the 2018 fiscal year.
+Specific plans related to the use of proceeds will be devised once any financing has been completed and management knows what funds will be available for these purposes.
+Due to this uncertainty, if the Company is unable to secure additional financing, it may be required to reduce all discretionary activities at the NBP and the Mother Lode Property to preserve its working capital to fund anticipated non-discretionary expenditures beyond the 2019 fiscal year.